sleyn/ijump/README.md

 #### GFF file

-iJump is working with it's own gff module that is tuned for PATRIC-style GFF.
+iJump is working with it's own gff module that is tuned for PATRIC/PROKKA-style GFF.

 Example:
 ```